metabase/metabase/docs/administration-guide/data-permissions.md

 ## Native query editing

-Members of a group with native query editing set to Yes can write new SQL/native queries using the native query editor.
+Members of a group with Native query editing set to Yes can write new SQL/native queries using the [native query editor](https://www.metabase.com/docs/latest/users-guide/writing-sql.html).
 This access level requires the group to additionally have Unrestricted data access for the database in question, since SQL queries can circumvent table-level permissions.

-Members in groups without native query editing access can't view, write, or edit SQL/native queries.
-People who are not in groups with native query editing permissions will still be able to view the results of questions created from SQL/native queries, but not the code itself.
-They also won't see the "View the SQL" button when composing custom questions in the notebook editor.
+People who aren't in groups with Native query editing permissions will still be able to view the results of questions created from SQL/native queries, but not the code itself.
+They also won't see the **View the SQL** button in the query builder.

 ## Download results

 {% include plans-blockquote.html feature="Download permissions" %}

-You can set permissions on whether people in a group can download results (and how many rows) for a data source.
+You can set permissions on whether people in a group can download results (and how many rows) from a data source.
 Options are:

 - No (they can't download results)
-- Granular (set access for individual tables)
+- Granular (you want to set access for individual tables)
 - 10 thousand rows
 - 1 million rows